bottenderjs/bottenderjs.github.io/content/docs/Guides-Deployment.md

 $ now secret add my_verify_token 1qaz2wsx
 ```

-You can list, rename and remove your secrets by following commands:
+You can list, rename and remove your secrets by the following commands:

 ```sh
 $ now secret ls